shrikeoos/weathered_front/README.md

 A free key can be obtained from the website of the API. (see External API section below)

+3. Make sure you have npm installed.
+If not, it comes with [Node.js](https://nodejs.org/en/)

-2. Get all the dependencies: `npm install`
+4. Get all the dependencies: `npm install`

 ### Start

 1. Start the application with `npm start`.
+(This will start a development build)

 2. Go to the following URL: `localhost:3000`

+### Build

+In order to get a production build, run the following command: `npm build`

 ### Testing